mui/material-ui/docs/src/pages/components/transitions/transitions-es.md

 ### Slide from target DOM node

-The Slide component also receives `targetRef` prop, which is a reference to a DOM node.
-So the slide component would slide from the edge of the target DOM node.
+The Slide component also accepts `targetRef` prop, which is a reference to a DOM node.
+If this property is set, the slide component will slide from the edge of that DOM node.

 {{"demo": "pages/components/transitions/SimpleSlideFromTargetRef.js", "bg": true}}